 - Consolidate data from across your warehouse in one centralized location for easy access, report generation, and data analysis

-- Boost your warehouse’s productivity with sophisticated warehouse processes that can only be facilitated with a WMS including wave picking and cross-docking
+- Boost your warehouse’s productivity with sophisticated warehouse processes that can only be facilitated with a WMS including wave picking, zone picking and cross-docking

 A WMS is also the natural predecessor to a warehouse control system (WCS) or warehouse execution system (WES).
 These software solutions allow you to eventually implement warehouse automation equipment like conveyor belts, automated storage and retrieval systems (AS/RS), or autonomous mobile robots.